Digital Transformation in the Insurance Industry

-It would be fair to say that the insurance industry has never been an early adopter when it comes to innovation and technology.
-However, as with any other industry, the conservative and traditionally product-centric insurance market is becoming more technologically advanced even though this transformation goes too slow.
-Insurance companies, as well as banks and other financial providers, are more and more becoming IT-driven facing new challenges and forced to respond to digital disruption by providing a new customer experience.
+However, the conservative and traditionally product-centric insurance market is steadily becoming technologically advanced, even though this transformation takes time.
+Insurance companies, as well as banks and other financial providers, are facing new challenges and are forced to respond to digital disruption by providing a new kind of customer experience.

-As customers prefer digitalization communication methods, clarity, and transparency, this is the right time to be part of that trend.
+As customers prefer digitalized communication, clarity, and transparency, this is the right time to be a part of the trend.
 Gone are the days with 30-page application forms that clients fail to understand.
-If earlier consumers might hear from insurers once a year about the renewal of their policy not even understanding the coverage provided, now with a customer-oriented business focus, they are aware of all changes going on.
+Previously, consumers could hear from insurers once a year about the renewal of their policy not even understanding the coverage provided.
+Now, with a customer-oriented business focus, they are aware of every change that is going on.

-There is no easy transformation.
-Now insurance leaders are having a tough time responding to this new set of needs: nearly 51% stated that they feel uncomfortable and are extremely concerned about the pace of shift in technological changes.
-In addition, AI, ML, IoT, Blockchain and other emerging technologies are enabling insurtech startups to enter the market.
-While insurers still have an advantage in knowledge and expertise, they can’t sit still and walk a fine line as they transform in order not to disrupt their bread-and-butter businesses.
+Insurance leaders are having a tough time responding to this new set of needs.
+Nearly 40% of them feel uncomfortable and are extremely concerned about the pace of shifting to the new approach.
+In addition, AI, ML, IoT, Blockchain, and other emerging technologies are enabling InsurTech startups to enter the market.
+While insurers still have an advantage in knowledge and expertise, they can’t sit still and walk a fine line in order not to lose their bread-and-butter businesses.